sourcefuse/arc-ng-components/packages/user-onboarding/README.md

 ### Deprecation Notice

-User-Onboarding-client now supports Angular v17, we will provide support for the older version that is based on Angular v14 till 30th July 2025.
+User-Onboarding-client now supports Angular v17, we will provide support for the older version that is based on Angular v14 until 30th July 2025.

 ## Installation